Jean Fenn: North America

 Fenn also almost made it onto Broadway twice.
 She notably starred as Verity Craig in the original production of Noël Coward's Sail Away when it opened in Boston in 1961 before its New York run.
 However, Coward significantly revamped the show in the midst of further previews in Philadelphia, merging Fenn's role with that of Elaine Stritch's part.
 In 1969, she portrayed Queen Isabella in the world premiere of Meredith Willson's musical 1491 at the LALCO with Chita Rivera as Beatriz and John Cullum as Christopher Columbus.
 Although slated for Broadway, the production never made it out of Los Angeles.
 She made her final performance in 1991, with the Bremerton Symphony.

+Personal life

+Fenn died in Poulsbo, Washington, on October 20, 2021, at age 93.